Used 2002 GMC Sonoma Crew Cab

 We know the value of an old trusty pickup, but in the Sonoma's case, it's just plain old.
-A redesign is on the way in a couple years, but if you need a compact truck now, better check out the competition first.
+A redesign is on the way next year, but if you need a compact truck now, better check out the competition first.

 With an aggressive look, available sport suspension, third-door extended cab, snazzy Sportside bed and a strong 4.3-liter V6 under the hood, GMC's Sonoma has been positioned as a more versatile alternative to the traditional sporty coupe.
-But with the addition of a true, four-door Crew Cab model this year, Sonomas can be configured to suit just about any driving requirement, from people or utility hauler to off-road bruiser.
-You can choose from three wheelbases, four cabs (regular, two- or three-door extended, and now four-door crew), a short box or long box in Wideside or Sportside versions and two- or four-wheel drive.
-Then, you still have to consider three trim levels (SL, SLS and SLE), two engines (a four-cylinder or V6), a manual or automatic transmission, and no less than five different suspensions (three for 2WD and two for 4WD models).
-Whew!
+You can choose from three wheelbases, four cabs (regular, two- or three-door extended, and four-door crew), a short box or long box in Wideside or Sportside versions and two- or four-wheel drive.
+The decisions aren't over yet, as the Sonoma still offers two different trim levels, two engines and transmissions as well as multiple suspensions.

 Most helpful consumer reviews

 Used 2002 GMC Sonoma Crew Cab Overview

 The Used 2002 GMC Sonoma Crew Cab is offered in the following styles: 4dr Crew Cab SLS 4WD SB (4.3L 6cyl 4A).

 What's a good price on a Used 2002 GMC Sonoma Crew Cab?